 - Try to get absorbed into a book which captures your imagination or a DVD series.
 Look for activities which will help pass the time and get your mind off the waiting game.
 Visit friends or better still, ask them to visit you.
 Do something in the mornings and then allow for an afternoon rest.
 Try to break up the day so it doesn’t seem to stretch on forever.

 - Try visualising yourself in labour.
 Imagine yourself being strong and giving over to whatever your body needs to do to give birth to your baby.
-Have faith in your care providers.
-Recognise the importance of your own health, as well as your baby’s health and safety over any desires you have for your labour.
+Have faith in your maternity care providers.
+Recognise the importance of your own health, as well as your baby’s health and safety over any preferences you may have for your labour and baby’s birth.
 This needs to be everyone’s priority.

 - You may find yourself having vivid, strange dreams about the baby this week.
 You could dream you have already had it and haven’t realised, or it may not be the gender you would have preferred.
 You may wake feeling more tired than when you went to bed, your imagination can really work overtime when you are overdue.